ylesia-wu/cse15l-lab-reports/lab-report-5.md

 }
 ```

 The symptom is that the test failed.
-The failure-inducing input was the two lists, {"a", "b", "c"} and {"a", "d"}.
+The failure-inducing input was the two lists, `{"a", "b", "c"}` and `{"a", "d"}`.
 Can I please get some help debugging my code?

 2. TA: